Ultimate Dearborn Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-The After Repair Value (ARV) of the asset needs to total more than the total purchase and renovation costs.
-Then you receive a cash-out mortgage refinance loan that is calculated on the higher market value, and you withdraw the difference.
-This capital is put into another property, and so on.
-This helps you to reliably increase your assets and your investment revenue.
+The After Repair Value (ARV) of the investment property needs to total more than the combined buying and repair costs.
+Next, you extract the value you created out of the investment property in a “cash-out” refinance.
+This capital is reinvested into another investment property, and so on.
+This program helps you to repeatedly add to your assets and your investment revenue.

 Factors to Consider